-The Captain Cook Highway.
-The Captain Cook Highway is a single lane winding road with two overtaking lanes between Palm Cove and Port Douglas.
+The Captain Cook Highway is a single-lane winding road with two overtaking lanes between Cairns, Palm Cove and Port Douglas.
 Drivers should take care, especially in the wet season when it can be quite dangerous.

-Port Douglas has neither a railway station nor an airport but don’t worry it isn’t far and below I’ll cover the quickest, cheapest, most luxurious, budget and comfortable ways to get between Cairns and Port Douglas.
+Port Douglas has neither a railway station nor an airport but don’t worry, it isn’t far and below I’ll cover the quickest, cheapest, most luxurious, budget and comfortable ways to get between Cairns and Port Douglas.

-Cairns to Port Douglas, Queensland, Australia
+Cairns to Port Douglas

 There are numerous private transfer companies that run services between both Cairns and Cairns airport to Port Douglas.
-Prices vary and you can expect to pay $150 for a transfer per vehicle.
-More if you want a luxury car or limousine which isn’t uncommon for Port Douglas visitors.
+Prices vary and you can expect to pay maybe $150 for a transfer per vehicle or $60+ per person.

 Private transfers need to be pre-arranged and your driver will meet you at the airport terminals or in Cairns city.

 SR Transport and Coaches offer private transfers from Cairns and Cairns Airport to Port Douglas.

 Oasis also offer private transfers from Cairns to Port Douglas and the Northern Beaches including Palm Cove.